“Be happy in this moment. This moment is your life. Omar Khayyam

 6. Never Miss an Opportunity to Compliment

 I love yoga.
 Did it for years, but don’t have the money or the time to continue at a studio.
 At night before I go to bed, I spend a 1/2-hour stretching.
 I try to fit it into my mornings too.
 I focus on my back which was injured from work, slowly stretching out the muscles so they don’t feel so tight.
 Mean while I meditate, escaping into my own thoughts.
 Sometimes I figure out our travel plans in my head, or decide what is for dinner?
-It is a great way to give myself a little time to collect my thoughts and get set for the day ahead.
+It is a great way to give myself a little time to collect my thoughts, be grateful for all we have and get set for the day ahead.

 Since my back injury, it hasn’t been easy.
-Play for me means on the floor, playing with the kids which when they were little was the activity they preferred.
-It is hard when you can’t get back up but I try to do the things I can and love to do; the things that make me happiest.
+Play for me means on the floor, physically playing with the kids which when they were little was the activity they preferred.
+It is hard when you can’t get back up but I try to do the things I can and love to do; the things that make me feel the happiest.
 Like memory games, singing songs, dancing, or Wii.
 Being a mother doesn’t mean you have to craft with glue and sparkles on the floor, or make cookies.
+My Step sister Nicole loves that stuff, but it is not for me.
 I like kicking the ball around in an open field, riding bikes or swimming.
 Can’t playing be a fun form of exercise?
 It is to me.

 10. Take Care of Husband

 I know, many people ask, why isn’t take care of the kids on my list.
 I happen to believe that if you take care of your husband, offering him a soft place to fall each night, feed him healthy meals that keep him feeling good, then even after the kids grow up and out of the house, you still have an intact healthy relationship with the man that so graciously gave you the life you always wanted; my life as a mother.
 I watch many men get tasked or nagged to death by their partners or their needs put on the back burner.
-By taking care of hubby you take good care of yourself too!
+By taking care of your hubby, you take good care of yourself too!
+I guess it is easy when you have a husband like mine.
+I am very lucky.
+He’s a great day, loves us, is a family man, a great provider and big supporter.
+Pure LOVE.

 Why not give your kids the example of the healthiest, happiest relationship you can conjure up.
 Then when they grow up, they will expect nothing less in their own relationships.
 Wouldn’t that be better than putting your kids ahead of your husband?

-I hope you liked my Pursing Happiness List and that perhaps it will inspire you to make your own.
-Happiness is not a place to get to, but something you must always strive for.
+I hope you liked my Pursuing Happiness List and that perhaps it will inspire you to make your own.
+Happiness is not a place to go or get to, but something you must always strive for.
 Maybe happiness is a side effect of an active life.